Ovog/Google-Data-Analytics-Capstone-Cyclists-Case-Study/README.md

 ## Prepare

 ### Data Source
-The Data Source can be found at: .
-I used the data from 07/25 to 08/24, for a total of 12 months.

 I will use Cyclistic’s historical trip data to analyze and identify trends from August 2024 to July 2025, which can be downloaded from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).